caovd/yolo-ultralytics/README.md

-# Containerise a YOLO model by Ultralytics
+# Ultralytics's YOLO model containerization for model deployment on HPE MLIS
 Containerize and deploy a YOLO model by Ultralytics on Kubernetes using BentoML.

 ## Overview

 This project containerizes a YOLOv11 object detection model using BentoML for easy deployment and scaling.
 The service provides REST API endpoints for object detection inference.
-For inference, e.x, on HPE MLIS.

 **Note**: This method has been tested with YOLOv11 and might also work with YOLOv12 models.